Edwin Austin Abbey: Early life and education

+Career

-Abbey was born in Philadelphia on April 1, 1852 to commercial broker William Maxwell Abbey and Margery Ann Kiple.
-He studied art at the Pennsylvania Academy of the Fine Arts under Christian Schuessele.
-Abbey began as an illustrator, producing numerous illustrations and sketches for such magazines as Harper's Weekly (1871–1874) and Scribner's Magazine.
+Abbey began as an illustrator, producing numerous illustrations and sketches magazines, including Harper's Weekly (1871–1874) and Scribner's Magazine.
 His illustrations began appearing in Harper's Weekly before Abbey was twenty years old.
 He moved to New York City in 1871.
-His illustrations were strongly influenced by French and German black and white art.
-He also illustrated several best-selling books, including Christmas Stories by Charles Dickens (1875), Selections from the Poetry of Robert Herrick (1882), and She Stoops to Conquer by Oliver Goldsmith (1887).
+His illustrations were strongly influenced by French and German black and white art: Adolf Menzel and Daniel Vierge; and by English artists.
+He illustrated several best-selling books, including Christmas Stories by Charles Dickens (1875), Selections from the Poetry of Robert Herrick (1882), and She Stoops to Conquer by Oliver Goldsmith (1887).
 Abbey also illustrated a four-volume set of The Comedies of Shakespeare for Harper & Brothers in 1896.

-He moved to England in 1878, at the request of his employers, to gather material for illustrations of the poems of Robert Herrick, published in 1882, and he settled permanently there in 1883.
+In 1878, he moved to England at the request of his employers to gather material for illustrations of the poems of Robert Herrick, published in 1882, and he settled permanently there in 1883.

 In 1883, he was elected to the Royal Institute of Painters in Water-Colours.
 About this time, he was appraised critically by the American writer, S.G.W.
 Benjamin:

 He also created illustrations for Goldsmith's She Stoops to Conquer (1887), for a volume of Old Songs (1889), and for the comedies (and a few of the tragedies) of Shakespeare.
 Among his water-colours are "The Evil Eye" (1877), "The Rose in October" (1879), "An Old Song" (1886), "The Visitors" (1890), and "The Jongleur" (1892).
 Possibly his best known pastels are "Beatrice", "Phyllis", and "Two Noble Kinsmen".

-In 1890 he made his first appearance with an oil painting, "A May Day Morn", at the Royal Academy in London.
+In 1890, he made his first appearance with an oil painting, "A May Day Morn", at the Royal Academy in London.
 He exhibited "Richard duke of Gloucester and the Lady Anne" there in 1896, and in that year was elected A.R.A., becoming a full member in 1898.
-He received a gold medal at the Pan-American Exposition and was commissioned to paint the coronation of King Edward VII. in 1901; in the next year, he was chosen to paint the coronation.
+He received a gold medal at the Pan-American Exposition and was commissioned to paint the coronation of King Edward VII in 1901; in the next year, he was chosen to paint the coronation.
 It was the official painting of the occasion and, hence, resides at Buckingham Palace.
 He did receive a knighthood, although some say he refused it in 1907.
 Friendly with other expatriate American artists, he summered at Broadway, Worcestershire, England, where he painted and vacationed alongside John Singer Sargent at the home of Francis Davis Millet.

-He completed murals for the Boston Public Library in the 1890s.
+He completed murals for the Boston Central Library in the 1890s.
 The frieze for the Library was titled "The Quest and Achievement of the Holy Grail".
 It took Abbey eleven years to complete this series of murals in his England studio.
 In 1897 he received the honorary degree of A.M. from Yale university.
+In 2024, the Yale University Art Gallery completed restoration of his "Study for the Apotheosis of Pennsylvania" using a technique known as "mist lining" which repaired structural defects in the canvas.

 In 1904 he painted a mural for the Royal Exchange, London Reconciliation of the Skinners & Merchant Taylors' Companies by Lord Mayor Billesden, 1484.